 (18) Reproduction from SMALL KINGS by ALESSANDRO SIMONETTI (AUTOMATIC BOOKS, 2011).
 Material courtesy of KNOX ROBINSON.
 Published in CABLE courtesy of the photographer.

 (19) Index and masthead page. / Memoriam to ADAM "MCA" YAUCH, photograph by ARI MARCOPOULOS.
 Published in CABLE courtesy of the photographer.

-(20) Artwork by LEE HARRISON, based on a photograph of a scene from the short film "STANDARD OPERATING PROCEDURE," featuring YASIIN BEY and directed by ASIF KAPADIA.
+(20) Artwork by US&THEM, based on a photograph of a scene from the short film "STANDARD OPERATING PROCEDURE," featuring YASIIN BEY and directed by ASIF KAPADIA.
 Released by REPRIEVE UK in JULY, 2013.

 (21) Back cover: "TRIALS AND TRIBULATIONS," artwork by LEE HARRISON, based on photographs of a scene from CENTRAL PARK FIVE by KEN BURNS, SARAH BURNS, and DAVID MCMAHON (FLORENTINE FILMS / IFC FILMS, 2012.) / Front cover: detail of a reproduction from the book POPULAR by THIERRY LE GOUÈS (POWERHOUSE BOOKS, 2000).
 Reproduced and published in CABLE courtesy of POWERHOUSE BOOKS.

 Previous: Press proof of a photograph of CAM'RON, 2001, by BEN WATTS.